jakzal/zalas.eu/_posts/2011-07-04-creating-parametrized-command-line-scripts-in-php-with-symfony2-console-component.markdown

 We need to pass a command name to the script as a first argument to run it:

+{% highlight bash %}
 php console.php hello-world
+{% endhighlight %}

-As a result we should see "_Hello World!_" printed out to the screen.
+As a result we should see "*Hello World!*" printed out to the screen.

 ## Adding arguments and options